snggh/web-scp/README.md

 - **Encrypted key**: `test-keys/test_key_encrypted` (passphrase: "testpassphrase")

 These keys are automatically configured for the test SFTP server running on `localhost:2222`.

+## 🎊 SSH Key Authentication - IMPLEMENTED & TESTED ✅

+**SSH key-based authentication is now fully functional!** ✅

+**Features:**
+- ✅ File upload support for private keys (.pem, .key, .ppk)
+- ✅ Text paste support for private key content
+- ✅ Passphrase support for encrypted keys
+- ✅ Backward compatibility with password authentication
+- ✅ Tested with local and remote servers
+- ✅ Clean UI with authentication method selection

+**How to use:**
+1. Select "SSH Key" in the authentication dropdown
+2. Choose: Upload file OR Paste key content
+3. Enter passphrase if key is encrypted
+4. Test connection and connect!

+**Works perfectly with both:**
+- Local test server (docker-compose)
+- Remote SFTP servers
+- Encrypted and unencrypted keys

 ## Security Notes